 What if I need to withdraw from the quarter?
 If you receive financial aid and subsequently do not enroll in the University or enroll and then withdraw, you may be required to return financial aid funds received.
-This calculation is based on published schedules and the date you withdraw (officially or unofficially), cancel your registration or drop all your classes.
-Grants funded from University sources (ex: University Grant.) will be subject to reduction and billing, if you withdraw.
+This calculation is based on published schedules and the date you withdraw (officially or unofficially), cancel your registration, or drop all your classes.
+Grants funded from University sources (ex: University Grant) will be subject to reduction and billing, if you withdraw.
 If you are a CAL Grant recipient and you receive a fee refund based on a withdrawal, your CAL Grant award will also be reduced.
-Information regarding withdrawal calculations is available on our web site at <a href="http://financialaid.ucla.edu/Forms-and-Publications under "Return of Title IV Funds Guide." "http://financialaid.ucla.edu/Forms-and-Publications under "Return of Title IV Funds Guide."
+Information regarding withdrawal calculations is available on our web site at, www.financialaid.ucla.edu/Forms-and-Publications under, "Return of Title IV Funds Guide."